kundor/PiFind/README.md

 Some additional little utility scripts are present:

-* `verify.py` verifies if any image file contains bits from π starting from a given index.
+* `verify.py` verifies if any image file contains hex digits from π starting from a given index.
   Call it like `python3 verify.py <index> <image file name>`
-* `makeimage.py` creates an image approximating a given image with bits starting from a given index.
+* `makeimage.py` creates an image approximating a given image with hex digits starting from a given index.
   This is handy if you already know the offset and don't want to spend time searching through π.
   Call it like `python3 makeimage.py <index> <target image> <new image>`
 * `haystack.py` creates a giant image of the first 100 million hexadecimal digits of π, colored with the palette from a found image, and aligned so that the image shows up.
   The image has to be present in the first 100 million hex digits!
-  This one requires `pi_hex_1b.txt` to be present, unlike the other scripts (which require an internet connection instead).
+  This one requires `pi_hex_1b.zip` to be present, unlike the other scripts (which require an internet connection instead).
   Call it like `python3 haystack.py <found image> <new image>`